Build Yourself a Powerful Swing

 Patented Power Barrel

-The patented Power Barrel features six 15-pound and two 5-pound (yellow) resistance bands that can be combined to provide up to twenty swing speed settings ranging from little league to major league.
+The patented Power Barrel features a combination of 5-pound and 15-pound resistance bands (model dependent) that can be combined to provide up to twenty swing speed settings ranging from little league to major league.

 Watch MLB Catcher Erik Ostberg Train